vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

 Aren't `.map()` & `.filter()` the best?

 To Learn More:
-&nbsp;&nbsp;&nbsp;&nbsp; 1) Here's the link to the tutorial I got this problem from: [http://reactivex.io/learnrx/](http://reactivex.io/learnrx/).
+&nbsp;&nbsp;&nbsp;&nbsp; Here's the link to the tutorial I got this problem from: [http://reactivex.io/learnrx/](http://reactivex.io/learnrx/).
-&nbsp;&nbsp;&nbsp;&nbsp; 2) Type 'Eric Elliot functional programming' into The Almighty Google and start reading.